ewan15/Home/README.md

 # Home
-A new way to control your house
+A new way to control your house.